-I landed in Singapore, fresh from Australia, after a really good flight with Qantas – I was sold after we were given a menu to order our food from; you don’t often get that in economy.
-There was also slightly more room, with seats in twos rather than threes.
-My travel buddy and I were staying with her aunt and uncle, who were nice enough to collect us from the airport and take us straight to Little India for dinner.
-After sampling some of the tasty cuisine that Singapore had to offer, we were finally able to crash.
+I landed in Singapore, fresh from Australia, after a really good flight with Qantas – I was sold on the airline as soon as we were given a menu to order our in-flight meal from; you don’t often get that treatment in economy.
+There was also slightly more room as the seats were set in twos rather than threes.
+The Gap Year Buddy and I were staying with her aunt and uncle, who were nice enough to collect us from the airport and take us straight to Little India for dinner.
+After our first taste of the delicious cuisine that Singapore had to offer, we were finally able to crash.

-Fed and watered, our first stop was Changi Museum.
-Changi Prison was where Japanese soldiers held prisoners of war during World War II, including my great uncle, so I wanted to know more about what happened there.
+Now that we were all fed and watered, we headed off to start exploring Singapore.
+Our first stop was Changi Museum, which was located at the old Changi Prison – where Japanese soldiers had held their prisoners during World War II.
+My great uncle had been one of those imprisoned at the site and so I wanted to visit the place and find out more about what had happened there.
 Our audio guides were informative and included interviews with survivors from the prison.
-After leaving a note on the remembrance board, it was time to leave.
+It was interesting but hard to hear and read about.
+I left a note on the remembrance board before we left.

-After marching around Singapore with a map, we said goodbye to the girl’s and met up with my travel buddy’s aunt for dinner at a restaurant called Fraser’s Place (I think).
-My porcini pasta and chocolate brownie may not have been a cultural dinner option but it tasted good.
+After marching around Singapore with a map, the Gap Year Buddy and I waved goodbye to our New Zealand friends and met up with her aunt for dinner at a restaurant called Fraser’s Place (I think).
+My porcini pasta and chocolate brownie may not have been the most cultural dinner option but they sure did taste good.

-The morning brought both our last day in Singapore and the sun.
-After a slow start, we went back to Little India, which in the light looked exactly as I would expect India to look like, with its decorated and colourful buildings, which had Singapore’s skyscrapers towering behind.
-We had our fortunes told by a bird which would flip over a card after being let out of its cage.
-Apparently good things would happen for me – my fate was like that of Buddha’s, I would win my lawsuit and my son would be forward in the family.
-Guess I can’t complain.
+The next morning brought both our last day in Singapore and the sun.
+After a slow start, we headed back to Little India, which in the light looked very much like I would expect India to look like (minus the same amount of hustle and bustle).
+The area was full of decorated and colourful buildings, which marked a striking contrast with the skyscrapers towering behind them.
+We wandered past a stall where we could have our fortunes told by a bird, which would flip over a card after being let out of its cage.
+Apparently good things were going to be happening for me – my fate was like that of Buddha’s, I would win my lawsuit and my son would be forward in the family.
+I wasn’t quite sure what that all meant but I guess I couldn’t complain.

-We stopped for a drink of coconut milk, which came straight from the coconut with a straw, before heading to the Banana Leaf Apollo for lunch.
-The restaurant was famous for serving its food on banana leaves instead of plates and for its fish head curry.
-The food was delicious but I have to admit the site of a big fish head floating in the middle of my soupy curry was slightly off-putting.
-Thankfully it just tasted like the rest of the fish.
-My travel buddy’s uncle told us that it was customary for the man of the house to eat the eye, which we weren’t going to argue with.
-After scooping it out, he popped it in his mouth.
-We were impressed until he couldn’t manage to swallow it!
+We stopped for a drink of coconut milk, which came straight out of the coconut with a straw, before heading to the Banana Leaf Apollo for lunch.
+The restaurant was famous for serving its food on banana leaves instead of plates, as well as for its fish head curry.
+The food was delicious but I must admit that the sight of a big fish head floating in the middle of my soupy curry was somewhat off-putting.
+Thankfully it just tasted like any other part of a fish.

-After lunch, we went off to Bugis Street Market, which had been recommended by a friend.
-It wasn’t the best market I found in southeast Asia but I had a successful trip, buying a bag, purse, necklace, souvenirs for friends and a shot glass for our travel collection.
+After brunch, the Gap Year Buddy and I went off to Bugis Street Market, which had been recommended to us by a friend.
+It wasn’t the best market I found in Southeast Asia but it was still full of goodies and I had a successful trip, returning with a bag, purse, necklace, souvenirs for friends and a shot glass for our travel collection.
 If Singapore had been our last stop, I would have bought a lot more.